RespiraWorks/Ventilator/software/controller/integration_tests/README.md

 [deploy_test.sh](deploy_test.sh) - will build and deploy a specified integration test to a specific prototype referenced by serial designation alias.
 Script is self-documented.

-[bash script](run_all.sh) - will deploy a sequence of integration tests each for about 15 seconds, ending by putting the controller into an idle loop.
+[run_all.sh](run_all.sh) - will deploy a sequence of integration tests each for about 15 seconds, ending by putting the controller into an idle loop.
 Must specify serial alias.

 ### How to create a new test